-- 1. Press the MENU hard-key on the radio faceplate. - 2.
-Touch the Rear VESTM soft-key to display the Rear VESTM Controls.
-If a channel list is displayed, touch the HIDE LIST soft-key to display the Rear VESTM Controls screen.
+- 1. Push the MENU button on the radio faceplate. - 2.
+Press the Rear VESTM button on the touchscreen to display the Rear VESTM Controls.
+If a channel list is displayed, press the HIDE LIST button on the touchscreen to display the Rear VESTM Controls screen.

-3. Touch the 1 or 2 soft-key and then the DISC soft-key in N the VES[TM] column.
-To exit touch the back arrow soft-key at the top left of the screen.
+Press the 1 or 2 button on the touchscreen and then the DISC button on the touchscreen in the VESTM column.
+To exit press the back arrow button on the touchscreen at the top left of the screen.

-Select Channel/Screen 1 And DISC In The VES[TM] Column
+Select Channel/Screen 1 And DISC In The VESTM Column

-- To view a DVD on the radio press the RADIO/MEDIA hard-key, on the radio faceplate, then touch the DISC tab soft-key and then the VIEW VIDEO soft-key. - Viewing a DVD on the Touchscreen radio screen is not available in all states/provinces.
+To view a DVD on the radio push the RADIO/MEDIA button on the radio faceplate, then press the DISC tab button on the touchscreen and then the VIEW VIDEO button on the touchscreen.

+Viewing a DVD on the Touchscreen radio screen is not available in all states/provinces.
 If available, the vehicle must be stopped and the shift lever must be in the PARK position for vehicles with an automatic transmission.
 In vehicles with a manual transmission the parking brake must be engaged.

-Play A Blu-ray[TM] Disc Using The Blu-ray[TM] Player - If Equipped
+Play A Blu-ray $^{\text{TM}}$ Disc Using The Blu-ray $^{\text{TM}}$ Player - If Equipped